coreos/docs/os/quickstart.md

 ExecStop=/usr/bin/docker stop hello
 ```

-The [Getting Started with systemd]({{site.baseurl}}/docs/launching-containers/launching/getting-started-with-systemd) guide explains the format of this file in more detail.
+The [Getting Started with systemd][getting-started-systemd] guide explains the format of this file in more detail.

 Then load and start the unit: